 We enjoy learning new things – especially when it comes to dogs!
-As our first venture, we decided to research hazardous people foods for our dogs.
-We've learned a lot of fascinating things about indigestiable foods, fruits to avoid, and foods that can make our dogs down right sick.
-Hopefully the information we've compiled will benefit other dogs and their people.
-Thanks for supporting Monster-n-Mutt.
-Below is a sample of the information provided within our app.
+There are many indigestible foods, fruits to avoid, and foods that can make our dogs downright sick.
+Hopefully, the information we've compiled will benefit other dogs and their people.

 loss of coordination • depression • discomfort • weakness • lack of energy • collapse • black stools • jaundice • tremors • vomiting and seizures